William Nolan (bishop): Bishop

-Pope Francis appointed Nolan on 22 November 2014 to succeed John Cunningham as bishop of Galloway.
+Pope Francis appointed Nolan on 22 November 2014 to succeed John Cunningham as Bishop of Galloway.
 Nolan received his episcopal consecration on 14 February 2015 from Leo Cushley.
 The Apostolic Nuncio Archbishop Antonio Mennini and Bishop emeritus Maurice Taylor served as principal co-consecrators.
 At the time of his appointment, the Galloway diocese had "a troubled history of rebel priests" and Nolan's predecessor had been incapacitated by poor health for several years.

 He managed the scandal of a priest of the diocese who stole parish funds to support a gambling addiction in 2015 and was jailed in June 2016.
 Nolan suffered a heart attack in August 2016.

-In January 2021, Nolan called upon the UK government to sign the Treaty on the Prohibition of Nuclear Weapons and abandon its nuclear arsenal.
-In May 2021, along with Bishop Paul McAleenan, he criticized the government's plans for asylum seekers.
-In 2021, he established a Scotland-wide Care of Creation Office to reflect the priorities of Pope Francis' encyclical Laudato Si' and anticipating the 2021 United Nations Climate Change Conference in Glasgow in November.
+In January 2021 Nolan called upon His Majesty's Government to sign the Treaty on the Prohibition of Nuclear Weapons and abandon its nuclear arsenal.
+In May 2021, along with Bishop Paul McAleenan, he criticised the government's plans for asylum-seekers.
+In 2021 he established a Scotland-wide Care of Creation Office to reflect the priorities of Pope Francis' encyclical Laudato Si' and anticipating the 2021 United Nations Climate Change Conference in Glasgow in November.

-On 4 February 2022, Pope Francis appointed him to succeed Philip Tartaglia as archbishop of Glasgow.
+On 4 February 2022 Pope Francis appointed him to succeed Philip Tartaglia as Archbishop of Glasgow.
 He was installed there on 26 February.